Holy Baptism is the basis of the whole Christian life,

 These Masses are held on the 2nd Sunday of the month at 10.15am Mass at St Francis Xavier Church.

-The family of the Baptism candidate is invited tot he altar, introduced to the parish community and presented with a Baptism stole for use at your child's Baptism.
-After Mass, you are welcome to attend morning tea with members of the Baptism Preparation Team.
+The family of the Baptism candidate is invited to the altar, introduced to the parish community and presented with a Baptism stole for use at their child's Baptism.

 Baptismal Certificate - presented at the Baptism.

 Candle - A candle is required for the ceremony.
-One can be purchased from the St Clare Piety Stall after Mass or from the Central Catholic Bookshop (CBD) or Southern Cross Church Supplies (Hawthorn).
+One can be purchased from the Parish Office during opening hours, at the preparation session, from the Central Catholic Bookshop (CBD) or Southern Cross Church Supplies (Hawthorn).

 Stole - received at the Presentation Mass for use at the Baptism.

 Seating arrangements - Families are invited to sit together in the Church.
 When there are several Baptisms, each family group usually occupies one section of seating.
 The priest will direct families if there is any change to this arrangement.

 Other Important Information